MetaMask/SIPs/SIPS/sip-3.md

 Implementations of this SIP **MAY** require the `insights` object to have a specific shape.

+### MetaMask Integration

+The `insights` object returned by the snap will be displayed alongside the confirmation for the `transaction` that `onTransaction` was called with.
+Keys and values will be displayed in the order received, with each key rendered as a title and each value rendered as follows:

+- If the value is an array or an object, it will be rendered as text after being converted to a string.
+- If the value is neither an array nor an object, it will be rendered directly as text.

 ## Appendix I: Ethereum Transaction Objects

+The following transaction objects may appear for any `chainId` of `eip155:*` where `*` is some positive integer.
+This includes all Ethereum or "EVM-compatible" chains.
+As of the time of creation of this SIP, they are the only possible transaction objects for Ethereum chains.

 ### EIP-1559